hyperledger/fabric/docs/source/deployorderer/ordererchecklist.md

 # system channel is specified.
 The option can be one of:
 #   "file" - path to a file containing the genesis block or config block of system channel
 #   "none" - allows an orderer to start without a system channel configuration
-BootstrapMethod: file
+BootstrapMethod: none
 ```

-* **`BootstrapMethod`**: If you plan to create this node on a network that is not using a system channel, override this value to `none` and then ensure that [`ChannelParticipation.Enabled`](#channelparticipation) is set to `true`, otherwise you will get an error when you attempt to start the node.
-If you are creating a node to be joined to a system channel, unless you plan to use a file type other than “file”, this value should be left as is.
+**`BootstrapMethod`**: Since Fabric v3.0 system channel is no longer supported, thus override this value to `none` and then ensure that [`ChannelParticipation.Enabled`](#channelparticipation) is set to `true`, otherwise you will get an error when you attempt to start the node.

 ## General.BoostrapFile